Mycobacterium smegmatis: Use in research

 Mycobacterium smegmatis is useful for the research analysis of other Mycobacteria species in laboratory experiments.
 M. smegmatis is commonly used in work on the Mycobacterium genus due to it being a "fast grower" and non-pathogenic.
 M. smegmatis is a simple model that is easy to work with, i.e., with a fast doubling time and only requires a biosafety level 1 laboratory.
 The time and heavy infrastructure needed to work with pathogenic species prompted researchers to use M. smegmatis as a model for mycobacterial species.

 Mycobacterium smegmatis shares the same peculiar cell wall structure of M. tuberculosis and other mycobacterial species.
 It is also capable of oxidizing carbon monoxide aerobically, as is M. tuberculosis.

 Bacterial secretion systems are specialized protein complexes and pathways that allow bacterial pathogens to secrete proteins across their cell membranes and, ultimately, to host cells.
 These effector proteins are important virulence factors, which allow the pathogen to survive inside of the host.
 There are many different kinds of specific secretion systems, and M. tuberculosis has an Snm (secretion in mycobacteria) protein secretion system, now called the ESX secretion system.
 Although the ESX secretion system is a key in determining M. tuberculosis virulence, all mycobacteria have genes encoding the components of this system.
 This area of the genome is referred to as the RD1 locus.
 M. smegmatis is commonly used to study ESX secretion because of its genetic similarities and analogous function to M. tuberculosis, as well as ease of growing in the lab.
 One example of how this can be applied in research is the identification of gene products required for ESX secretion.
 By knocking out genes in the RD1 locus of M. smegmatis and testing efficiency of ESX secretion before and after gene knockout, specific genes can be identified as necessary for ESX secretion.
 These findings can be applied to the ESX secretion system of M. tuberculosis.

 Mycobacterium smegmatis is readily cultivatable in most synthetic or complex laboratory media, where it can form visible colonies in 3–5 days.
 These properties make it a very attractive model organism for M. tuberculosis and other mycobacterial pathogens.
 M. smegmatis mc^{2}155 is also used for the cultivation of mycobacteriophage.

 Production of electricity

 Like many other bacteria, M. smegmatis is known to use the trace levels of hydrogen in the atmosphere as an energy source.
-In 2023, researchers reported extracting from M. smegmatis a hydrogenase called Huc, which is highly efficient at oxidizing hydrogen gas—and thus creating an electric current—while also being insensitive to the presence of oxygen, which typically obstructs catalysis.
+In 2023, researchers reported extracting from M. smegmatis a [NiFe]-hydrogenase called Huc, which is highly efficient at oxidizing hydrogen gas—and thus creating an electric current—while also being insensitive to the presence of oxygen, which typically obstructs catalysis.
 This discovery offers significant potential for green energy.